Défis et meilleures pratiques pour l'intégration post-acquisition

 Evaluation of integration results against set objectives, adjustment of strategies and implementation of continuous improvement plans.

-Specific challenges in Quebec and Canada
+Challenges specific to Quebec and Canada

 Local regulations